esiteq/wp-petfinder/readme.txt

 **sort**: sorting order.
 Values: recent, -recent, distance, -distance, random.
 Default is recent.

+[pf_details]

+Displays animal details.
+After setting the page, go to plugin options and choose it in Animal details page drop down list.
+The page with animal details will be automatically created on first plugin activation.

 == Widgets ==

 = WPPF Animals From Shelter =